 To demonstrate this law, let’s take a closer look at the light coming out of your screen, and where it really comes from.

-If you took your screen apart you’d see a backlight, which releases light as electricity (I.e. electrons) flows through it.
+If you took your screen apart you’d see a backlight, which releases light when electricity (I.e. electrons) flows through it.

 Whether you’re using a phone, laptop, or desktop, it might have stored those electrons in a battery for a while but originally it would have got them from a wall outlet.

-For simplicity let’s just say you’re like me and and your city is powered by a hydroelectric dam.
-Once you reach the dam, you’ll find it is pushing massive amounts of electrons into the high voltage power lines.
+For simplicity let’s just say you’re like me in Sydney and your city is powered by a hydroelectric dam.
+Once you reach the dam, you’ll find where the electrons came from.
+The dam has been pushing massive amounts of them into the power lines.

 It does this through turbines, which are like giant wheels with blades.
 Each one contains an electromagnet set up in reverse such that when they turn, they push electrons down the line.